 This course examines current topics in Data Management.
 This is intended to allow faculty to pilot potential new graduate offerings.
 Specific course details (such as prerequisites, course topics, format, learning outcomes, assessment methods, and resource needs) will be determined by the faculty member(s) who propose a specific topics course in this area.
 Specific course instances will be identified as belonging to the Data Management cluster, the Security cluster, or both clusters.

 A foundations course in data science, emphasizing both concepts and techniques.
 The course provides an overview of data analysis tasks and the associated challenges, spanning data preprocessing, model building, model evaluation, and visualization.
-Major families of data analysis techniques covered include classification, clustering, association analysis, anomaly detection, and statistical testing.
-The course includes a series of programming assignments which will involve implementation of specific techniques on practical datasets from diverse application domains, reinforcing the concepts and techniques covered in lectures.
+The major areas of machine learning, such as unsupervised, semisupervised and supervised learning are covered by data analysis techniques including classification, clustering, association analysis, anomaly detection, and statistical testing.
+The course includes a series of assignments utilizing practical datasets from diverse application domains, which are designed to reinforce the concepts and techniques covered in lectures.
+A substantial project related to one or more data sets culminates the course.

 Software Engineering for Data Science